Subscribe to Africa Media. Our blogs will feature latest insights into how to become a media expert.

 What is the cost?

-As an attendee on this internship you will receive tuition in both basic and more advanced still photography and in software: lightroom and photoshop and other applications.
+As an attendee on this internship you will receive tuition in both basic and more advanced stills photography and in software: lightroom and to a far lesser extent, photoshop and other applications.
 You will attend in the field trips with our staff.
 We enjoy a good relationship with various environmental organisations along the Garden Route and this offers a once in a life time opportunity to participate, not only in learning how to survive and make money in today’s markets but also how to prepare for a shoot and work professionally in the field/ on location.
 Daily work will be split between tutorials and practical work in the field.
 In total, a month will consist of: